samvera/hyrax/README.md

 ## Generate a primary work type

-While earlier versions of Hyrax came with a pre-defined object model, Hyrax 7.x and greater allow you to specify your primary work type by using tooling provided by the CurationConcerns gem.
-Work on the 7.x series will include adding support for users to generate an arbitrary number of work types, not **just** a primary work type.
-At this time we do *not* recommend generating multiple work types.
+Hyrax allows you to specify your work types by using a generator.

 Pass a (CamelCased) model name to Hyrax's work generator to get started, e.g.: